TAVI Recovery

 Recovery in the days and weeks after your TAVI procedure

-• Make sure you continue your breathing and coughing exercises to keep your lungs clear and prevent complications.
+• Your doctor may recommenced breathing and coughing exercises to keep your lungs clear and help prevent complications.

 Follow-up care during your TAVI recovery